v3io/iguazio_api_examples/README.md

 This repository contains code examples that demonstrate how to use the Iguazio Data Science Platform APIs.

-This project is depricated, please use https://github.com/v3io/tutorials
+This project is deprecated, please use https://github.com/v3io/tutorials